10 Ways to Get Customers to Buy Now

 With any marketing campaign, it's crucial that you get potential customers to act without hesitation.
 Here are ten techniques you can use to create a call-to-action that will have new orders pouring in and your profit margins soaring.

-- Give a Deadline for Ordering: We've all received some sort of promotional material that has a deadline for ordering.
+We've all received some promotional material that has a deadline for ordering.
 The offer could end on that date.
 Or, you could use the deadline in conjunction with an upgrade or free gift.
-For example, "order by the 15th of the month and you will receive a free XYZ product."
+For example, "order by the 15th of the month, and you will receive a free XYZ product."

 Try to make the cut off date in the same month as your materials will be received.
 That way, your potential customers know they only have a limited amount of time to respond, and they won't spend their money elsewhere—especially products offered by your competition.

-- Try a No-Risk or Risk-Free Trial: People like to shop knowing there isn't any risk involved.
+People like to shop, knowing there isn't any risk involved.
 Let new customers know if they aren't satisfied with your product or service, they can cancel for any reason before the trial period expires.

-- Offer a Free Upgrade: One simple line can boost sales dramatically.
-"Order within 10 days, and we'll upgrade you to the deluxe model."
+One simple line can boost sales dramatically.
+"Order within ten days, and we'll upgrade you to the deluxe model."
 People love getting something extra in the form of a higher quality product, and your profits won't be affected because you'll sell a lot more inventory, quickly.

-- Give Out Free Supplies and Accessories: You've seen this technique used with computer sales.
+You've seen this technique used with computer sales.
 Buy a computer and receive a free printer.
 Or, buy a printer and receive free ink.
-This works with a whole range of products.
+It works with a whole range of products.
 But be sure to include a date on your offer.
-This politely urges people to take advantage of your offer before time runs out.
+It politely urges people to take advantage of your offer before time runs out.

-- Refer a Friend: This is a tried and true approach that works well if you are in the service industry.
-It's easy enough for a consumer to refer a friend to a health club and in the process, they receive a free massage or a discount on gym gear.
+It is a tried and true approach that works well if you are in the service industry.
+It's easy enough for a consumer to refer a friend to a health club, and in the process, they receive a free massage or a discount on gym gear.

-- Use Powerful Action Phrases: No matter how you approach your own call-to-action, be sure to include action phrases such as any of the following:
+No matter how you approach your call-to-action, be sure to include action phrases such as any of the following: